Do your hiring managers keep diversity & inclusion in mind while recruiting?

 Let’s first understand the aspect of “diversity & inclusion” a little better.

-Workplace Diversity is the variety of differences among individuals working in an organization.
-These differences can be of race, gender, ethnic groups, age, language, cultural background, education, religion, sexual orientation, mental and physical conditions.
+Workplace diversity is the variety of differences among individuals working in an organization.
+These differences can be of race, gender, ethnic groups, age, language, cultural background, education, religion, sexual orientation, and mental and physical conditions.